CapgeminiNorway/eslint-config-ddfam/README.md

 Eslint config - DDFAM
 ===================

-This is a manual for setting up Eslint and Prettier on a frontend project.
+This is a installation manual for setting up Eslint and Prettier on a frontend project.
+The project is a "Work in progress" and is currently under review.

 # How LEARN & MAKE